McelikZ/AuthGoogleFacebook/README.md

 To avoid any issues while working with the project, please rename the folder to:
 AuthGoogle

+### ⚠️  Note:
+Please ensure to properly set up and monitor Google and Facebook integrations in your Firebase console and developer accounts to enable smooth authentication and avoid any disruptions.

 # About the Project

-This is a basic login application developed with React Native and Expo.
+This is a basic login application developed with React Native CLI.
 It provides essential components and navigation infrastructure for user authentication.

 # Dependencies and Setup